 Although retail arbitrage may sound like it’s the same as regular retailing, it’s not.

-There are a few different aspects to consider if you’re planning on taking up retail arbitrage, and we’ll dive into each of them later on in the article.
+There are a few different aspects to consider if you’re planning on taking up retail arbitrage, and we’ll dive into each of them later in the article.

 But first, let’s take a look at how retail arbitrage works.